development6601/test-react-todo/README.md

 ## 📖 Description

-This temporary directory stores publicly accessible files and the source code for a to-do application.
+This temporary directory stores the source code for a React todo application and publicly accessible files needed for its build or deployment.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes source code.